-OFPA authorizes the Secretary to make amendments to the National List based on proposed amendments developed by the NOSB.
-Sections 6518(k)(2) and 6518(n) of OFPA authorize the NOSB to develop proposed amendments to the National List for submission to the Secretary and establish a petition process by which persons may petition the NOSB for the purpose of having substances evaluated for inclusion on or deletion from the National List.
-The National List petition process is implemented under section 205.607 of the USDA organic regulations.
-The current petition process (72 FR 2167, January 18, 2007) can be accessed through the NOP Web site at http://www.ams.usda.gov/nop.
+The OFPA, as amended (7 U.S.C.
+6501 et seq.), authorizes the Secretary to make amendments to the National List based on recommendations by the NOSB.
+Sections 6518(k)(2) and 6518(n) of OFPA authorize the NOSB to recommend changes to the National List for submission to the Secretary and establish a petition process by which persons may petition the NOSB for the purpose of having substances evaluated for inclusion on or deletion from the National List.
+The National List petition Start Printed Page 35139process is implemented under § 205.607 of the NOP regulations.
+The current petition process (72 FR 2167 January 18, 2007) can be accessed through the NOP Web site at http://www.ams.usda.gov/nop.

 A. Executive Order 12866

-This action has been determined not significant for purposes of Executive Order 12866, and, therefore, has not been reviewed by the Office of Management and Budget (OMB).
+This action has been determined not significant for purposes of Executive Order 12866, and therefore, has not been reviewed by the Office of Management and Budget.

-States and local jurisdictions are preempted under OFPA from creating programs of accreditation for private persons or State officials who want to become certifying agents of organic farms or handling operations.
-A governing State official would have to apply to USDA to be accredited as a certifying agent, as described in section 6514(b) of OFPA.
-States are also preempted under sections 6503 through 6507 of OFPA from creating certification programs to certify organic farms or handling operations unless the State programs have been submitted to, and approved by, the Secretary as meeting the requirements of OFPA.
+States and local jurisdictions are preempted under the OFPA from creating programs of accreditation for private persons or State officials who want to become certifying agents of organic farms or handling operations.
+A governing State official would have to apply to USDA to be accredited as a certifying agent, as described in § 6514(b) of the OFPA (7 U.S.C.
+6514(b)).
+States are also preempted under §§ 6503 through 6507 of the OFPA (7 U.S.C.
+6503 through 6507) from creating certification programs to certify organic farms or handling operations unless the State programs have been submitted to, and approved by, the Secretary as meeting the requirements of the OFPA.

-Pursuant to section 6519(f) of OFPA, this final rule would not alter the authority of the Secretary under the Federal Meat Inspection Act (21 U.S.C.
-601-624), the Poultry Products Inspection Act (21 U.S.C.
-451-471), or the Egg Products Inspection Act (21 U.S.C.
-1031-1056), concerning meat, poultry, and egg products, nor any of the authorities of the Secretary of Health and Human Services under the Federal Food, Drug and Cosmetic Act (21 U.S.C.
-301-399), nor the authority of the Administrator of the Environmental Protection Agency under the Federal Insecticide, Fungicide and Rodenticide Act (7 U.S.C.
-136-136(y)).
+Pursuant to § 6519(f) of the OFPA (7 U.S.C.
+6519(f)), this interim final rule would not alter the authority of the Secretary under the Federal Meat Inspection Act (21 U.S.C.
+601 et seq.), the Poultry Products Inspections Act (21 U.S.C.
+451 et seq.), or the Egg Products Inspection Act (21 U.S.C.
+1031 et seq.), concerning meat, poultry, and egg products, nor any of the authorities of the Secretary of Health and Human Services under the Federal Food, Drug and Cosmetic Act (21 U.S.C.
+301 et seq.), nor the authority of the Administrator of the Environmental Protection Agency (EPA) under the Federal Insecticide, Fungicide and Rodenticide Act (7 U.S.C.
+136 et seq.).

 C. Regulatory Flexibility Act

-In addition, the USDA has 82 accredited certifying agents that provide certification services to producers and handlers; 49 of these are based in the United States.
-A complete list of names and addresses of accredited certifying agents may be found on the AMS NOP Web site, at http://www.ams.usda.gov/nop.
-AMS believes that most of these accredited certifying agents would be considered small entities under the criteria established by the SBA.
+In addition, USDA has accredited 99 certifying agents who have applied to USDA to be accredited in order to provide certification services to producers and handlers.
+A complete list of names and addresses of accredited certifying agents may be found on the NOP Web site, at http://www.ams.usda.gov/nop.
+AMS believes that most of these entities would be considered small entities under the criteria established by the SBA.

 D. Paperwork Reduction Act